 - Get away from crowds

 - Experience peace and solitude

-But unfortunately there’s a price to pay for escaping to scenic, remote dry camping destinations – mainly, shorter showers.
+But unfortunately there’s a price to pay for escaping to dry camping destinations–mainly, shorter showers.
 When you’re trying to conserve water for more important things like cooking and drinking, regular hygiene habits like hair shampooing become less frequent.

 For men and women with long hair, daily shampooing with fresh water is a non-critical activity that usually waits until a return to civilization.

 Instead of following a daily routine of lather/rinse/repeat with store-bought shampoos, these hard-core no shampoo enthusiasts skip daily washing.
-Instead, they occasionally substitute shampoos with natural household products like apple cider vinegar or aloe vera and coconut oil recipes.
+They occasionally substitute shampoos with natural household products like apple cider vinegar or aloe vera and coconut oil recipes.

-Going “No Poo” seems to make sense when you’re boondocking, but if you don’t like the thought of smelling like a salad, here are a couple of no poo shampoo alternatives to help your hair clean when dry camping without hookups.
+Going “No Poo” seems to make sense when you’re boondocking, but if you don’t like the thought of smelling like a salad, here are a couple of alternatives to keep your hair clean when dry camping.

 Cornstarch is your best bet if you don’t like fragrance in your beauty products.
 This household pantry item will absorb excess hair oil for almost no cost at all.

 Apply a light dusting of cornstarch directly to your dry hair’s roots using a disposable makeup brush, or shake it from a Parmesan cheese jar.

 Although it works best on blonde hair, if you’re a brunette you can minimize the white residue it leaves behind by using a delicate touch to apply it, then vigorously massaging it into your scalp.
 You can add a few drops of your favorite essential oil to the cornstarch for added scent.